WHS-FRC-3467/Skip-5.14-Offseason-Nocturne/README.md

 - Development, Testing, and Stable will be used to determine the progress for subsystems/commands/features

 # Development
-- Driver Controls
 - Limelight
 - Photonvision and April Tag Location
 - RobotState - Setpoints enumeration (that combines Arm + Shooter state machines)
-- Superstructure
+- Superstructure (for LEDs)

 # Testing/Ready For Testing
 - Intaking (Intake + Stage Subsystem) and Eject
 - Basic arm functionality
-- Drivetrain
+- Driver Controls
 - Basic shooter functionality

 # Stable
 - Features that work, but may be put back in development again if it needs updating
+- Drivetrain (TELEOP mode)

 # To be Started
 - TunableNumber constants for tuning shooter Velocity and Arm PID via the Shuffleboard.